Timmy Failure: Mistakes Were Made: Plot

 Timmy learns that Corrina Corrina's father owns a bank and believes that his Segway is there.
 He and Rollo try to sneak in but get kicked out by security.
 Mr. Jenkins manages to get Timmy to do his homework as part of a "mission", but while doing so learns from Patty that they have to move to an apartment, which upsets Timmy as he has a "heavy caseload."
 While on a field trip to Bonneville Dam, Timmy jumps to the false conclusion that Corrina Corrina plans to shut off the power to all of Portland.
 Unaware that she is still with the group, Timmy rushes through the dam to find her while being chased by his teacher, Mr. Crocus.
 They end up outside the dam just as the operators open the flood gates.
 Timmy tries protecting Crocus from the flood, as he considers him an intellectual equal, but it turns out that they are high above the flood gates.
-Timmy receives a three-day suspension for his behavior, and Crocus quits his job and is replaced while Patty angrily tells Timmy that she was fired because she had to stay home with Timmy, and shuts down Total Failure Inc. Saddened over his fate of having to be "normal" and moving to an apartment, Timmy lets Total go at the zoo.
+Timmy receives a three-day suspension for his behavior, and Crocus quits his job and is replaced while Patty angrily tells Timmy that she was fired because she had to stay home with Timmy, and shuts down Total Failure Inc for good as punishment.
+Saddened over his fate of having to be "normal" and moving to an apartment, Timmy lets Total go at the zoo.

 Mr. Jenkins talks to Timmy and reminds him that he must learn from his mistakes so that he can be a better person.
 Invigorated after discovering a "Russian bug" in his cookie, Timmy recruits Crispin to liberate Total from the zoo.
 As they are driving back, they spot a purse snatcher and Crispin gives chase, catching him.
 Timmy considers aiding him but decides to simply call the police.
 After a passerby asks him and Total to move, acknowledging his presence, and Timmy subsequently accidentally backing up his truck into a pole, Patty comes to see Timmy in the hospital and he apologizes for his behavior.
 Patty tells Timmy that she wants him to re-open his detective agency.
 Soon after, Crispin shows Timmy that the Segway was impounded at the police station this whole time for being parked in a no-parking zone, convincing Timmy that the police are working with the Russians.
 Timmy comes out to give a speech at an animal fundraiser set up by Molly and excites the crowd with his speech on allowing polar bears into the school.
-As Timmy wishes that Crocus could be there, he suddenly believes that Crocus was kidnapped by Corrina Corrina and the Russians and sets off with Total to "rescue" him.
+As Timmy wishes that Crocus could be there, he suddenly believes that Crocus was kidnapped by Corrina Corrina and sets off with Total to "rescue" him.